 The Board continually assesses its performance and undertakes an annual review of its performance and that of its committees.
 The review takes the form of assessing the strengths and weaknesses of the directors as a group and identifying areas they can improve.

 The method of assessment may include the conduct of surveys and individual interviews, along with collective Board discussion.
-Where and when appropriate, an external facilitator may be used periodically to assist in the process.

-An internal assessment of performance of the Board, its roles and responsibilities and its effectiveness in relation to the financial year 2023 has been completed.
+An internal assessment of performance of the Board, its roles and responsibilities and its effectiveness is carried out every second year or following the appointment of a new Director.